Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 1. Merge validation ensures one-to-one genotype label mapping
 2. Age strings are validated against the `(\d+) months` regex; non-matching values raise `ValueError` immediately
 3. If all rows in a group are dropped after the genotype label map merge (no genotypes matched), a `WARNING` is logged and that group contributes no output entries
-4. **Mixed-group file check:** Before processing, each file is checked to confirm it contains only one `effective_model_group`.
-If multiple groups are detected, a `ValueError` is raised identifying the file and the conflicting groups (see Key Assumption 8)
+4. **Single-model-per-file check:** Before grouping, each file is checked to confirm it contains rows for exactly one model.
+If more than one model is detected, a `ValueError` is raised immediately, identifying the file and the conflicting model names (see Key Assumption 8)

 ### Error Scenarios
 - **Missing required datasets:** ValueError with dataset name